ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <html lang="{{ lang }}" ng-app="Multilingual">
 ```

-In my article titled [Using Helper Classes to DRY and Scale CSS](http://www.sitepoint.com/using-helper-classes-dry-scale-css/), you can see another example of using theses directional properties in HTML as helper classes.
+In my article titled [Using Helper Classes to DRY and Scale CSS](http://www.sitepoint.com/using-helper-classes-dry-scale-css/), you can see another example of using these directional properties in HTML as helper classes.

 ``` html
 <div class="text-{{ default_float }}"></div>
 ```

-### Remember the Language after Page Refresh
+### Remember the Language

-Well, we've built the switching language feature and we're able to change the language and use our favorite one. **after that they closed the App and come back or they did a page refresh, what will happen in this case is they will see the App in the initial language we set using `preferredLanguage` and this is not good for the user experience and user time, so what we need to do is to let the user continue use the App with his selected language where he left off.** We can solve this problem by using the browser localStorage to store the user selected language and then use it later.
-In this way our application will remember which language has been chosen by the user the last time he used the app.
+Well, we've built the switching language feature and we're able to change the language to use our favorite one, the next step is to let the App remember the language we choose, so the next time we launch our App we don't have to switch to that language again.

-We'll use [angular-translate-storage-local](https://github.com/angular-translate/bower-angular-translate-storage-local) extension for this purpose.
+We will teach our App to remember the language using the browser localStorage to store the selected language and we'll use [angular-translate-storage-local](https://github.com/angular-translate/bower-angular-translate-storage-local) extension for this purpose.

 First install the package with Bower:

 ```
 bower install angular-translate-storage-local --save
 ```

-Running this command, we'll also install `angular-cookies` and `angular-translate-storage-cookie`as dependencies.
+Running this command, we'll also install `angular-cookies` and `angular-translate-storage-cookie` as dependencies.

 Once installed, we need to update the Gulp task with the new files running `gulp build`.

 ``` javascript